 MEEF can also provide framework loans which can be used for numerous smaller projects over a period of time as well as funding individual projects.

-MEEF is targeting investments from £3m and £20m but there is no upper or lower limit.
+MEEF is targeting investments from £3m to £20m but will consider investments of £0.5m+.

 MEEF is funded by ERDF and private sector funding at a fund level.